andersfischernielsen/Munchkin-Short-Rules/RULES.md

 - Super Munchkin and Half-Breeds do not suffer penalties for either race/class they are.
 - Treasure cards cannot be played during combat, unless the cards says so.
 - "Go Up A Level" cards can be played on both yourself or others.
+- If an undead monster is in battle, any player can add another undead monster to the battle.